LuigiGhionda/astral-fpga/doc/astral_fpga_devel.md

 -   `make car-checkout`: It invokes Bender tool to checkout all IP dependencies that are currently pinned in the Bender.lock file.*
 -   `make car-hw-init`: Initialize Carfield HW.
 This step takes care of the generation of the missing hardware or the update of default HW configurations in some of the domains.

 *_Note that this command could show an error about not having the right to fetch the `rv_plic` repository.
-This happens if you havent set an SSH key to GitHub (even if the repository is public).
+This happens if you haven't set an SSH key to GitHub (even if the repository is public).
 However, this is not going to disrupt the build flow as those files are not indeed used.
 Anyway, we are aware of this and we are working to fix it._

 ## 2.1 (Recommended) Build Astral with QuestaSim